 Like a lot of states, Pennsylvania has a statute of limitations that applies specifically to medical malpractice lawsuits.
 The Pennsylvania law says that an injured patient must file their claim within two years of the date on which the defendant health care provider committed the alleged medical malpractice.
 However, the "clock" for this two-year time period will be "tolled" (meaning it won't run) until the plaintiff actually knows (or should know, in the eyes of the law) that they suffered an injury that was caused by the defendant's malpractice.

-Having read all of this, you may be wondering what happens if Pennsylvania's statute of limitations deadline has passed, but you try to file your medical malpractice lawsuit anyway.
+Having read all of this, you might be wondering what happens if Pennsylvania's statute of limitations deadline has passed, but you try to file your medical malpractice lawsuit anyway.
 It's a safe bet that the doctor or health care facility you're trying to sue will ask the court to dismiss the case, and the court will grant the request.
 If that happens, that will be the end of your lawsuit.
 That's why it's so important to understand exactly how the Pennsylvania statute of limitations applies to your situation.

-According to 231 Pennsylvania Code section 1042.3, a medical malpractice plaintiff (or the plaintiff's attorney) must file a signed "certificate of merit" stating that an "appropriate licensed professional" has looked at the plaintiff's claim and believes there is a "reasonable probability" that the defendant health care provider's conduct "fell outside acceptable professional standards" and caused the plaintiff's claimed harm.
+According to 231 Pennsylvania Code Rule 1042.3, a medical malpractice plaintiff (or the plaintiff's attorney) must file a signed "certificate of merit" stating that an "appropriate licensed professional" has looked at the plaintiff's claim and believes there is a "reasonable probability" that the defendant health care provider's conduct "fell outside acceptable professional standards" and caused the plaintiff's claimed harm.

 This certificate must be filed along with the initial complaint (the document that lays out the plaintiff's allegations and gets the lawsuit started), or within 60 days after the filing of the complaint.